-I’m no stranger to making homemade sauces and dressings like this healthy ranch dressing, Asian salad dressing, or healthy poppy seed dressing.
+I’m no stranger to making homemade sauces and dressings like this peanut sauce or Asian salad dressing.
 They take minutes to prepare, contain no preservatives, and can be made far healthier than their store bought alternatives.

-For example, this Thai sweet chili sauce contains no refined sugar and is heat adjustable for a tastier and healthier version of your favorite Asian sweet chili sauce.
+For example, this Thai sweet chili sauce recipe contains no refined sugar and is heat adjustable for a tastier and healthier version of your favorite Thai chili sauce.

 What Is Thai Sweet Chili Sauce?

-Also referred to as Asian sweet chili sauce or nam chim kai in Thailand it means ‘dipping sauce for chicken’ and pairs perfectly with almond crusted chicken or crispy coconut chicken.
+Also referred to as Asian sweet chili sauce, Thai chili sauce or nam chim kai in Thailand, it means “dipping sauce for chicken” and pairs perfectly with almond crusted chicken or crispy coconut chicken.

-One of the best parts about this homemade sauce recipe is that all ingredients listed below are affordable and easy to buy organic if desired.
+One of the best parts about this homemade Thai chili sauce recipe is that all ingredients listed below are affordable and easy to buy organic if desired.

-- Vinegar: Rice vinegar is naturally milder and on the sweeter side, so it works perfectly for homemade Asian sauce.
+- Vinegar: Rice vinegar is naturally milder and on the sweeter side, so it works perfectly.